Music in Nazi Germany: Hindemith and Furtwängler

-Jean Sibelius as Hitlers favorite composer
+Jean Sibelius and Hitler’s Germany

-Goebbels appointed Finnish Jean Sibelius to lead the Nazis' composer organization in 1934.
-Adolf Hitler awarded his favorite composer the Goethe Medal in 1935 for his music, which was said to "overflow with national spirit."
-That same year, Sibelius received another honor from the Nazis—the Brahms Medal.
+Sibelius was awarded the Goethe Medal in 1935 for his music, which was said to "overflow with national spirit."
+That same year, Sibelius received another honor from Nazi Germany — the Brahms Medal.

 The Sibelius Society was established on Goebbels' orders in April 1942.
 Additionally, from 1941 onwards, Sibelius received an artist's pension from Germany, amounting to half the average annual income of a German citizen at the time.

-As a gesture of gratitude, Finland’s national broadcaster Yleisradio sent a speech by Sibelius to Berlin, in which he referred to the shared destiny of Finland and Germany.
-Finland fought alongside Germany in World War II.
+Finland's national broadcaster Yleisradio sent a speech by Sibelius to Berlin, in which he referred to the shared destiny of Finland and Germany.
+Finland fought alongside Germany in World War II with hopes to recapture territory conquered by the Soviet Union (Russia) in the so-called Winter War (where Finland had to defend itself without any allies).

-In the Wehrmacht’s guidebook for soldiers Sibelius’ music was described as follows: "Heroic audacity and a tendency toward mystical contemplation go hand in hand, as does an awareness of life’s hardships and a love for serene and mysterious nature.
+In the Wehrmacht's guidebook for soldiers Sibelius’ music was described as follows: "Heroic audacity and a tendency toward mystical contemplation go hand in hand, as does an awareness of life’s hardships and a love for serene and mysterious nature.
 No one else can sense the soul of a people and a fatherland as he can."

-Sibelius also supported the Greater Finland project (which aimed at territorial expansion).
-His wife, Aino Sibelius, was also known for her pro-Nazi views and tried to involve her husband in Nazi events.
-At Ainola, the Sibelius home in Järvenpää, it is said that the Heil Hitler salute was even used when like-minded guests visited.

-When SS officers visited Ainola, Jean Sibelius wished Germany’s arms a swift victory.
+Sibelius’ wife, Aino Sibelius, was also known for her interest in pro-Nazi views.